 The preparation of financial statements in conformity with IFRS requires the use of certain critical accounting estimates.
-It also requires management to exercise its judgement in the process of applying the Group's accounting policies.
-The areas involving a higher degree of judgement or complexity or areas where assumptions and estimates are significant to the consolidated financial statements are disclosed in Note 4.
+It also requires management to exercise its judgment in the process of applying the Group's accounting policies.
+The areas involving a higher degree of judgment or complexity or areas where assumptions and estimates are significant to the consolidated financial statements are disclosed in Note 4.

-(i) Standards, amendment and interpretations which are effective and have been adopted by the Group in the accounting period

-- IFRS 15 Revenue from Contracts with Customers (effective 1 January 2018).
+- (i) Standards, amendment and interpretations which are effective and have been adopted by the Group in the accounting period - \bullet IFRS 15 Revenue from Contracts with Customers (effective 1 January 2018).
 This standard provides a single, principles based five-step model to be applied to all contracts with customers.
-The five steps in the model are as follows: - Identify the contract with the customer - Identify the performance obligations in the contract - Determine the transaction price - Allocate the transaction price to the performance obligations in the contracts - Recognise revenue when (or as) the entity satisfies a performance obligation.

-- a.
-Basis of preparation (continued) - (i) Standards, amendment and interpretations which are effective and have been adopted by the Group in the accounting period (continued) - IFRS 2-Classification and Measurement of Share-based Payment Transactions (Amendments effective 1 January 2018).
-This amendment is to clarify the standard in relation to the accounting for cash-settled share-based payment transactions that include a performance condition, the classification of share-based payment transactions with net settlement features, and the accounting for modifications of share-based payment transactions from cash-settled to equity-settled. - (ii) Standards, amendments and interpretations to existing standards that are not yet effective and have not been early adopted by the Group
+The five steps in the model are as follows: - · Identify the contract with the customer - Identify the performance obligations in the contract - Determine the transaction price - Allocate the transaction price to the performance obligations in the contracts - Recognise revenue when (or as) the entity satisfies a performance obligation. - IFRS 2 Classification and Measurement of Share-based Payment Transactions (Amendments effective 1 January 2018).
+This amendments is to clarify the standard in relation to the accounting for cash-settled share-based payment transactions that include a performance condition, the classification of share-based payment transactions with net settlement features, and the accounting for modifications of share-based payment transactions from cash-settled to equity-settled. - (ii) Standards, amendments and interpretations to existing standards that are not yet effective and have not been early adopted by the Group

-The following standards, amendments and interpretations to existing standards are not yet effective for accounting periods beginning on or after 1 January 2019 and have not been early adopted by the Group:
+The following standards, amendments and interpretations to existing standards are not vet effective for accounting periods beginning on or after 1 January 2019 and have not been early adopted by the Group: